-- In the absence of the capability to carry out an axisymmetric simulation, the most appropriate 2D approximation to the 3D solution for a volumetrically heated sphere is plane stress. - During an idealised raise to power for a fuel kernel power of 0.267 W and a bulk fuel temperature of 1305 K, cracks initiate in the buffer near to the kernel-buffer interface and propagate radially outwards towards the buffer-iPyC interface.
+- The most appropriate 2D approximation to the 3D solution for a volumetrically heated sphere is plane stress. - During an idealised raise to power for a fuel kernel power of 0.267 W and a bulk fuel temperature of 1305 K, cracks initiate in the buffer near to the kernel-buffer interface and propagate radially outwards towards the buffer-iPyC interface.
 The cracks do not fully penetrate the buffer layer during normal operation. - During a hypothetical accident involving a power ramp from 100% power (0.267 W) at 0.267 W s-1, cracks formed on the kernel side of the kernel-buffer interface at 610% power.
 These were opposite existing cracks in the buffer.
 The cracks in the kernel then propagated slowly. - The TRISO particle failed at a power of 940%, with numerous cracks rapidly formed at the iPyC-SiC interface, propagating in both directions.
 During this hypothetical accident, these would overcome the containment to fission gas release offered by the SiC 'pressure vessel'.
 However, this very high resistance to an extreme power ramp compared to other fuel forms, confirms the potential inherent accident tolerance of coated particle fuel.